chromium/chromium/chromeos/ash/components/language/language_packs/README.md

 This directory contains the logic that powers Language Packs.

-The main logic runs in the Browser Process (lacros-chrome) and it allows clients to query and retrieve language packs for a specific language.
+The main logic runs in Ash process (ash-chrome) and it allows clients to query and retrieve language packs for a specific language.

 The pack is verified, extracted and mounted to the user partition.